mtj0928/SGFKit/Sources/SGFKit/Documentation.docc/Documentation.md

 # ``SGFKit``

-A library which can manipulates SGF in Swift.
+A library which can manipulates a [SGF FF[4]](https://www.red-bean.com/sgf/index.html) file in Swift.

 ## Overview